SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 Seeking Alpha Conclusion

-Given the graph that shows the Seeking Alpha STRONG BUY’s crush the market and their VERY BEARISH drastically underperform the market, it is safe to conclude that their quant rating works.
-Plus those five reasons above also provide reason to upgrade from their free service.
+Given the graphs that shows the Seeking Alpha STRONG BUY’s crush the market and their VERY BEARISH drastically underperform the market, it is safe to conclude that their quant rating works and Seeking Alpha is worth it.
+Plus those five reasons above also provide reason to upgrade from their free service

-Finally, given the price of $239 per year, which is occasionally on sale for $99, makes it a no brainer for anyone that wants to increase their odds of beating the SP500!
+Finally, given the price of $239 per year, makes it a no brainer for anyone that wants to increase their odds of beating the SP500!

 And if you are the type of investor that just wants their 2 top rated stocks each month and you don’t need all their research, then their ALPHA PICKS subscription might be better for you.
 See our ALPHA PICKS REVIEW to get more information about this $99 service.